 1. Uluru’s just the tip of the rock

 No, seriously, the 348-metre-tall rock is merely the tip of a giant formation extending up to six kilometres underground.
-Uluru and Kata Tjuta started to form in the Petermann Ranges around 500 million years ago.
+Uluru and Kata Tjuta formed in the Petermann Ranges around 500 million years ago.
 Rain flowed down the mountains, eroding sand and rock into large fan shapes.
 The ocean then covered the area, and the weight of the seabed transformed the fans into sandstone (Uluru) and rock (Kata Tjuta).
 The sea disappeared, tectonic plates shifted and softer rocks eroded, resulting in the natural spectacle you see today.
-Nature’s wild, right?

-2. Uluru’s the heart of Australia in more ways than one
+2. Uluru is the heart of Australia in more ways than one

-As fascinating as the geology is, Uluru and Kata Tjuta are so much more than cool rocks—they’re the spiritual heart of one of the oldest living cultures on earth.
+As fascinating as the geology is, Uluru and Kata Tjuta are so much more than cool rocks – they’re the spiritual heart of one of the world’s oldest living cultures.
 Mind-blowingly, they’re also the geographical heart of Australia.
 Coinkydink?
 I think not.

-The Anangu people (pronounced: arn-ung-oo) are the traditional owners of Uluru and Kata Tjuta, with 60,000 years of knowledge, stories and traditions.
+The Anangu people (pronounced: arn-ung-oo) are the traditional owners of Uluru and Kata Tjuta, with over 60,000 years of knowledge, stories and traditions.
 They believe the formations are physical evidence of the ancestral beings who created the world.
-Uluru is so much more than a rock, and when you take the time to listen and learn about Anangu culture, the formations come alive and there’s a palpable sacredness to it all.
+Uluru is so much more than a rock, and when you take the time to listen and learn, the formations come alive and there’s a palpable sacredness to it all.

-It’s impossible to uncover 60,000 years of history in a few days, but I walked away with a much deeper understanding and appreciation of the land and the stories they hold.
+It’s impossible to uncover 60,000 years of history in a few days, but I walked away with a much deeper understanding and appreciation of the land and the stories it holds.
 So yes, get the money shot of Uluru glaring in the golden hour sun, but don’t forget to pause and reflect on where you are.

 Read more: So much more than a rock – Spoonful of Sarah’s Uluru adventure